JetBrains/teamcity-documentation/topics/multinode-setup.md

 ### Shared Data Directory

-The main TeamCity server and secondary nodes require access to the same [TeamCity Data Directory](teamcity-data-directory.md), which must be shared, and to the same database.
+The main TeamCity server and secondary nodes require access to the same [TeamCity Data Directory](teamcity-data-directory.md), which must be shared, and to the same external database.

 For a high availability setup, we recommend storing the TeamCity Data Directory on a separate machine.
 In this case, even if the main server goes down, the secondary nodes will be able to connect to the shared Data Directory.